amattu2/CARFAX-Wrapper/README.md

 ### setLocationId
 #### Usage
-Update the Location ID for the current [i]instance[/i] of the class.
+Update the Location ID for the current *instance* of the class.
 This is provided by CARFAX at the time of account setup.

 ```PHP
 amattu\CARFAX\ServiceHistory::setLocationId("exampleLOC");